 How to transform a silver platter into a framed piece of artwork with free pretty spring flower printables!

-I have been collecting silver platters for quite some time and had built up quite the collection.
-I knew I wanted to display them in a unique way.
+I have been collecting silver platters for quite some time and had built up quite the collection and I knew I wanted to display them in a unique way.

 1. Silver Platters as Wall Art